Pressure mounts on Biden to make diverse picks for top posts

 “There are Latinos who are ready for Cabinet-level positions and senior-level roles across our government so it is a matter of choice," Praeli said.

-Biden still has many top jobs to fill, and many of the top contenders are people of color.
+Biden still has many top jobs to fill, and many of the top contenders are people of colour .

 Democratic National Committee Chairman Tom Perez, former Massachusetts Gov. Deval Patrick and California Attorney General Xavier Becerra have all been mentioned for attorney general.
 Ohio Rep. Marcia Fudge is thought to be a frontrunner to run the Agriculture Department.